-BY APPOINTMENT ONLY Fridays 9.00 am to 11.00 am the Practice Nurse, and Doctor are here for baby's developmental check, weighing, immunisations, and general advice on bringing up baby.
+BY APPOINTMENT ONLY Fridays 9.00 am to 11.00 am the Practice Nurse and Doctor are here for baby's developmental check, weighing, immunisations, and general advice on bringing up baby.

 Please do not bring a sick child to this clinic – please make an ordinary appointment.

-Are arranged for women aged 25 to 64.
+Smear tests are arranged for women aged 25 to 64.
 These health checks are every 3 to 5 years.